ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 where `inbound` is the previous VDAF prepare message sent by the leader and `prep_state` is the helper's current preparation state.
-If this operation fails, then the helper fails with error `vdaf-prep-error`.
+If this operation fails, then the helper fails with error `vdaf_prep_error`.
 Otherwise, it interprets `out` as follows:

 * If this is the last round of VDAF preparation phase, then `out` is the